victorabraham/2GP-test/README.md

 Create a namespace, link it to your devhub and replace `namespace` values in `sfdx-project.json` and `config/project-scratch-def.json` files

-Create a package by running below command
+Checkout code from master branch and reate a package by running below command

 `sfdx force:package:create --name fmaObjectTest --packagetype Managed --path force-app`